 When you join the Plan, you decide how the money in your account is invested.
 The Plan's core investment menu offers a range of investment funds in the major asset classes from which to choose, so that you can choose the investments that are right for you.
-The Plan also offers a self-directed brokerage account.
+Currently, the Plan also offers a self-directed brokerage account.
 More details about selecting your investment options can be found in the "Manage your Account Online" guide, available at atnyulmc.org.
-Click on Human Resources, select Retirement Savings.
+Click on "Human Resources" from the top navigation, and then click on "Retirement Savings."
+On the "Retirement Savings" page, click on "How to Manage your Account" under "Related Information."